valmat/LedMatrix/README.md

 # LedMatrix
 **LedMatrix** is a flexible and powerful *Arduino C++11* library to control LED matrixes on chips MAX7219 and MAX7221.
-This is my fork of the [LedControl](https://github.com/wayoda/LedControl) library.
-I completely reworked the original library.
-The new interface, rich features.

 - [Dependencies](#dependencies)
 - [Main features](#main-features)